 If you’re borrowing money without a clear plan for how it will improve your business, or how you’ll repay the loan, you might not want to take on the debt.
 Otherwise, you could wind up using most of your company’s revenue to repay debt and you won’t have money left over for yourself or to invest in the company’s future.

 On the other hand, if you think a loan can help your business make or save more money than you’ll pay in fees and interest, then the loan might be a good idea.

 In the Business Credit section, you can find the five steps you can take to establish and build good business credit.

-In short, you’ll need to [legally create] a business entity.
+In short, you’ll need to legally create a business entity, such as a corporation or limited liability company.
 Then, you’ll have to open accounts with companies that report your payment history (such as on-time, ahead of schedule or late bill payments) to the business credit bureaus.
 If you have a line of credit or credit card, only using a small portion of the money you’re allowed to borrow and consistently paying it off could help your business credit.

 Establishing a good business credit history could help your business: